LaminarFlow24/Triluxo_Chatbot_Assignment/readme.md

 4. **Interact with the Chatbot**
 Your application should now be running.
 You can interact with the chatbot through the web interface.

+## Features of Chatbot :

+1. The model is capable of answering user any query regrading any course which is available on website.

 ## Approach

 1. **Data Scraping:**